watson-developer-cloud/node-red-labs/README.md

 Feel free to use this content, please let us know what you think of it! :bowtie:
 ## Region
-All the labs have been tested against the US South region but have not been fully tested against any other region - please use the US South region unless otherwise informed (by an update to this page).
+All the labs have been tested against the US South region but have not been fully tested against any other region.
+Most labs will work in other regions but there are some Watson utilities (eg. Natural Language Classifier Toolkit) that only work in the US South region.

 ## Contributing
 You want to contribute to this project by updating or creating new nodes for Watson Developer Cloud API ?